cjacker/opensource-toolchain-8051/README.md

 The [Intel MCS-51](https://en.wikipedia.org/wiki/Intel_8051) (commonly termed 8051) is a single chip microcontroller (MCU) series developed by Intel in 1980 for use in embedded systems.

-8051 microcontrollers are the first-generation microcontrollers that sparked the modern embedded-system era and established the basic concepts for almost all microcontrollers.
+8051 are first-generation microcontrollers that sparked the modern embedded-system era and established the basic concepts for almost all microcontrollers.
 In the early 1980s, 8051 microcontrollers were first introduced by Intel.
 Later other manufacturers like Philips (NXP), Atmel (now Microchip), Silicon Labs, Maxim, etc took the 8051 architecture and introduced their variants of 8051s.

 Today there are hundreds of companies (Such as STC, WCH, Nuvoton, etc.) which still manufactures this old school legendary MCU. some of them have even added more features like ADCs, communication peripherals like SPI and I2C, etc that were not originally incepted or integrated.